HansK-p/test/README.md

 And give it some content.

 ####### And headings are actully starting to be smaller than the actual content - interesting
 Cause this is the content.
-The thing about is the heading.
+The thing about is the heading (or would have been if that level was allowed).